|

 Topics: Management Improvement and Economics

-The Dallas Federal Reserve white paper, Supply Chain Management: The Science of Better, Faster, Cheaper by Thomas F. Siems provides a macroeconmic view of what to be thankful due to the practice of lean thinking:
+The Dallas Federal Reserve white paper, Supply Chain Management: The Science of Better, Faster, Cheaper [the broken link was removed] by Thomas F. Siems provides a macroeconmic view of what to be thankful due to the practice of lean thinking:

 Lean Manufacturing Era.
 But in the 1970s, U.S. manufacturing’s superiority was challenged.
 Foreign firms in many industries made higher quality products at lower costs.
 Global competition forced U.S. manufacturers to concentrate on improving quality by reducing defects in their supply chains.